patrickbrown-io/sql-employee-tracker/README.md

 - Create, Delete, and View all departments with nicely formatted tables via mySQL2.
 - Create, Delete, and View all roles, with job title, role id, department, and salary
 - Create, Delete, and View all Employees with a nicely formatted table.
 See their names, job titles, departments, salaries, and manager
-- mySQL2, ASCII-art Logo, Node, Express, Inquirer
+- mySQL2, ASCII-art Logo, Node, Express, Inquirer, console.table

 ## How to Contribute